Security awareness and tools

 - Use a VPN if possible

-- CivicActions has an internal company VPN that has a static exit IP that can be whitelisted to CivicActions' client services
+- CivicActions has an internal company VPN that has a static exit IP that can be allow-listed to CivicActions' client services

 - If you always use HTTPS and SSH for connectivity, you are essentially creating a trusted VPN tunnel with every connection.
 There could still be metadata collection and local DNS spoofing, but public Wi-Fi is now reasonably safe